Chapter 8: Connecting a Real Database

 domain.tomlconfiguration file that switches the database from memory to PostgreSQL. - Zero code changes — the same domain logic runs against any database adapter.

 Our domain logic is now decoupled from storage.
-In the next chapter, we will add tests to make sure everything works as we continue to evolve the application.
+In the next chapter, we will organize the growing codebase into a proper project structure.